-Harley Lyman Clarke was a self-made man who believed in giving back and when he and his wife Hildur Freeman Clarke built their home in 1927 they loved ecology and the environment, contracting architect Richard Powers and Jens Jensen (the Frank Lloyd Wright of Fauna and Flora) to ensure that the house and gardens worked harmoniously with the surrounding environment of the lake and the beach.
+Harley Lyman Clarke was a self-made man who believed in giving back.
+When he and his wife Hildur Freeman Clarke built their home in 1927, their love for ecology and the environment was on full display, as they contracted architect Richard Powers and Jensen (the Frank Lloyd Wright of landscape architecture) to ensure that the house and gardens worked harmoniously with the surrounding environment of the lake and the beach.
 Their vision and usage of materials has allowed the mansion and gardens to stand the test of time.

-While he may be commonly known for being a powerful utilities magnate who served as President for Utilities Power and Light in the years leading up to the Great Depression, it’s a lesser-known fact that, as an electrical engineer, Harley founded The Society for Visual Education in 1919.
-That same year, In Evanston, an early study that proved the worth of utilized motion pictures for the purpose of education was conducted in four Evanston public schools including Foster School.
+While Clarke may be commonly known for being a powerful utilities magnate who served as President for Utilities Power and Light in the years leading up to the Great Depression, it’s a lesser-known fact that, as an electrical engineer, he founded The Society for Visual Education in 1919.
+That same year, an early study that proved the worth of utilized motion pictures for the purpose of education was conducted in four Evanston public schools, including Foster School.
 This pioneer study, supported by The Society for Visual Education was funded by Harley Clarke.
-The study proved successful and the curriculum was rolled out to all Evanston schools, then Chicago Public schools and eventually, after direction from President Hoover, and with help from Harley’s persistence, nationwide.
+The study proved successful and the curriculum was first rolled out to all Evanston schools, then to Chicago Public schools, and eventually nationwide (after direction from President Hoover and through Harley’s persistence).
 In 1931, Harley promised to “place all the resources of his concern” behind this effort.
-His commitment helped advance "talkies" and when he saw what a difference visual education could make in the lives of children he became President of Fox films for that purpose.
+His commitment helped advance "talkies," and when he saw what a difference visual education could make in the lives of children, he became president of Fox films for that purpose.

-He and his wife, Hildur, were active philanthropists in Evanston, Chicago and Lake Geneva.
-Hildur volunteered with garden and horticultural clubs, they donated heavily to the Chicago Shakespeare Civic Theatre (in fact underwriting it to the tune of $500,000 in 1931; the equivalent of $8.4 million today) and perhaps most importantly, continually donated, volunteered, opened their home and raised funds for the Chicago Junior School (for orphaned children) in Elgin and Evanston.
-They felt that one of the most important things they could do in life was help provide education to those less fortunate and those without access due to financial or location constraints.
-They were philanthropic pioneers and believed in equity.
+Clarke and his wife, Hildur, were active philanthropists in Evanston, Chicago and Lake Geneva.
+Hildur volunteered with garden and horticultural clubs, they donated heavily to the Chicago Shakespeare Civic Theatre (in fact underwriting it to the tune of $500,000 in 1931, the equivalent of $8.4 million today) Perhaps most importantly, they continually donated, volunteered, opened their home, and raised funds for the Chicago Junior School (for orphaned children) in Elgin and Evanston.
+They felt that one of the most important things they could do was to help provide education to those less fortunate and lacking access because of financial or location constraints.
+They were philanthropic pioneers who believed in equity.

-Today, the mansion and surrounding gardens are the keystone of the four-part lakefront complex, which includes: Noah’s Playground for All, Lighthouse Beach, the Grosse Point Lighthouse and the mansion.
-With the Evanston Art Center having relocated to a newer, more centrally located facility in 2015, the Harley Clarke House is currently vacant and in need of repair, restoration and a new vision.
-As stewards of a new vision, it's time for us to act, to contribute, and to revitalize this unique space.
+Today, the mansion and surrounding gardens are the keystone of the four-part lakefront complex, which includes: Noah’s Playground for All, Lighthouse Beach, the Grosse Point Lighthouse, and the mansion.
+With the Evanston Art Center having relocated to a newer, more centrally located facility in 2015, the Harley Clarke House is currently vacant and in need of repair, restoration, and a new vision.
+As stewards of a new vision, it is time for us to act, to contribute, and to revitalize this unique space.
 Make history with us.